 Social Security Spousal Benefits Explained

+When a spouse dies, their Social Security benefits may become available to their current or former marital partner, depending on certain circumstances.
 A Social Security spouse benefit is called a “spousal benefit" and is available to:

 - Current spouses